tajmone/sublime-alan-if/README.md

 I've created this Alan 3 syntax package just to add some support for Alan source files in Sublime Text, for my own personal use.
 I haven't really planned to make this a finished product to share on Package Control.
 Nevertheless, I've decided to share it publicly — just in case it might be useful to others too, or in the remote chance that someone else will join in the project and give me a hand to flesh it out.

 I'll be polishing the sytnax and adding features as needs arise, and try to document changes.
 As a guideline, I'll be pushing to `master` only tested features, so you should be safe keeping the package synced to `master` branch.

+# Features

+A brief presentation of the features so far implemented.

+## Syntax Highlighting

+Although the Alan syntax isn't yet fully implemented, it's already mature enough to provide some decent syntax highlighting.

+I still need to implement semantic scoping of syntax elements, so that proper indexing can be achieved (Goto functionality, etc.).

+## Build Systems

+Build functionality requires Alan binary compiler to be available on the system PATH!

+Currently there is only one build system, which compiles the open alan source file ("`*.alan`" files only) without extra options (except `-cc`, to allow capturing error reports).

+Additional Build systems will be added soon.

 # Requirements